adispezio/figma-plugin-example-prototype-write/README.md

 The ability to write protoype interactions in the Figma plugin API has landed!
 This update allows plugins to create new prototype interactions in the editor.

+This plugin example is built using [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) by [ Yuan Qing Lim](https://github.com/yuanqing).
+It's an excellent boilerplate for new Figma plugins and comes packed with a ton of useful utilities.

 Check out the [Figma plugin API docs](https://www.figma.com/plugin-docs/intro/) to learn more about writing plugins.

 ### Understanding reactions